SummittDweller/docksal-d6-starter/README.md

 The Docksal Project currently has example projects for Drupal 7 and Drupal 8 located [here](https://github.com/docksal/docksal, but Drupal 6 is missing.
 If you're involved in D6 migrations this project will allow you to easily configure and run multiple D6 projects side-by-side on your system with D7 and D8 projects.
 Through the magic that is Docksal / Docker / VirtualBox all your environments are separate.

+### It's not perfect

+This uses docksal/cli:1.0-php5 & runs on php 5.6.27.
+Some Drupal 6 modules will scream bloody murder on 5.6, but sites will run.
+If anybody has an easy way to get an earlier php version runnig ( I'd love 5.3.3) I'd love to hear it.

 ### The Nitty Gritty

 The stock Docksal environment only needs a couple of tweaks to run D6.
 Here's what we did: